USEFUL INFORMATION: Short introduction to bash

 done

-You can use a variable as seen previously to store the list of things to iterate.
-And use a more explicit than X to iterate on (for example letter)
+You can use a variable, as seen previously, to store the list of items to iterate over.
+Additionally, it is preferable to use a more descriptive variable name than “X” for iteration (for example “letter”).

 list="a b c d"